bas080/amqplib-stream/README.md

 or exchanges.
 This can be configured using some predefined configuration helpers, or by writing your own publish configuration.

-Amqplib allows one to publish to exchanges to send messages to queues.
+Amqplib allows one to publish to exchanges and to send messages to queues.

 ```js
 const amqplib = require('amqplib')